CONTACT US FOR A

 Thank you for visiting Lampman Law.
 If you think that a conviction record is keeping you from gaining your desired employment of from reaching your full potential, please call Lampman Law at 570-371-3737 to personally discuss your eligibility for pardon with an experienced criminal defense attorney.

-While applications for clemency are closely reviewed on a case-by-case basis, there are no minimum eligibility requirements.
+Therefore, while applications for clemency are closely reviewed on a case-by-case basis, there are no minimum eligibility requirements.
 This means that a clemency application may be filed at any time and that it will be reviewed.
-Nevertheless, an applicant should allow significant time to pass from the time of conviction and completion of supervision to achieve, maintain, and show rehabilitation.

 Pardons are commenced by filing an application for clemency.
 The application then must pass two levels of review.
 The application must first be recommended for pardon by the Pennsylvania Board of Pardons.
 The Board of Pardons is an independent entity with the authority recommend pardons, reprieves, commutations of sentence, and executive clemency for the Governor’s review.
 The members of the Board are the Lieutenant Governor, the Attorney General, a corrections expert, a psychiatrist, and a victim representative.